wpsharks/s2member/readme.txt

 Great membership plugin!
 Over 11 years of experience, development, releases...
 Still going and growing!

-Sell unlimited memberships, turning free subscribers into members (→ s. to member → s2Member), single payment or recurring paid subscriptions.
+Sell unlimited memberships, turning free subscribers into members (subscriber to member → s.
+2 member → s2Member), single payment or recurring paid subscriptions.
 Easy and quick to use.
 Protect your membership content in a moment, and a moment later be ready to get payments for member access.
 Easy to configure and very flexible.
 Protect the whole site, nothing, or just parts, even member files for paid downloads.

 https://youtu.be/qlKn-I-0W6U